BoA: Attention-aware Post-training Quantization without Backpropagation: Method

 The key difference over GPTQ lies in the approximation of the Hessian $\mathbf{H}$.
 In GPTQ, the layer-wise reconstruction error $\| \Delta \mathbf{W}^{(\ell)} \mathbf{X}^{(\ell-1)} \|_{F}^{2}$ in~\cref{eq:layer-wise reconstruction} has been used (\ie, the layer-wise independence has been assumed) to approximate $\mathbf{H}$ which yields the following Hessian equation\footnote{The second-order derivative of $\| \mathbf{M}_{1} \Delta \mathbf{W} \mathbf{M}_{2} \|_{F}^{2}$ with respect to $\Delta \mathbf{w}$ is $2 \mathbf{M}_{2} \mathbf{M}_{2}^{T} \otimes \mathbf{M}_{1}^{T} \mathbf{M}_{1}$ (see \cref{appendix:hessian_derivation} for the proof). }:

-where $\mathbf{H}^{(\vw^{(\ell)})}$ is the Hessian for the $\ell$-th layer, $\otimes$ denotes the Kronecker product operation and $\mathbf{I}$ is the identity matrix.
-The approximated Hessian $\mathbf{H}^{(\vw^{(\ell)})}$ in GPTQ relies solely on the input, which means that GPTQ cannot consider the influence of other layers.
+where $\mathbf{w}^{(\ell)}$ is the flattened representation of $\mathbf{W}^{(\ell)}$, $\mathbf{H}^{(\mathbf{w}^{(\ell)})}$ is the Hessian for the $\ell$-th layer, $\otimes$ denotes the Kronecker product operation, and $\mathbf{I}$ is the identity matrix.
+The approximated Hessian $\mathbf{H}^{(\mathbf{w}^{(\ell)})}$ in GPTQ relies solely on the input, which means that GPTQ cannot consider the influence of other layers.
 In other words, GPTQ neglects inter-layer dependencies within the attention module, a crucial aspect of Transformers, which results in limited performance~\citep{jeon2023frustratingly}.
 To overcome this, we develop Hessians that incorporate inter-layer dependencies and then use them instead of the conventional Hessian in~\cref{eq:hessian_optq}.

 In \cref{tab:hessians}, we summarize the proposed Hessians; the detailed derivation is provided in the following subsections.
 It can be observed that the proposed Hessians not only contain the term related to the input $\mathbf{X}$, but also involve the terms related to other layers (\eg, $\mathbf{K}_{h}^{T} \mathbf{K}_{h}$ for $\mathbf{W}_{Q}$).